lilprof01/alx-react/0x00-Webpack/README.md

-Readme file for setting up webpack in React
+setting up webpack for react